 First of all, let me apologize for my long absence, almost passed a month since I wrote the last time on my blog and for me is a long time but I’m back… and I assure you that I haven’t been standing doing nothing, on the contrary, I’m working on several white papers, reviewing others, speaking of events, a lot of work and so on… so I still will publish a lot of content this year.

-Today after installing .NET Framework 4.0 in my BizTalk Server 2006 Lab environment and of course restart the machine, the Enterprise Single Sign-On Service stopped working.
+Today, after installing .NET Framework 4.0 in my BizTalk Server 2006 Lab environment and, of course, restarting the machine, the Enterprise Single Sign-On Service stopped working.

 The first error that I found was: